 Not sure what kind of content appeals to your audience the most?
 It’s not a mystery: your blog analytics can provide valuable insight into what types of posts are resonating with readers.
 By failing to pay attention to analytics, you’re ignoring valuable information that can take your blog to the next level.
 Continually track the responses to each blog post.
 Tinker with different topics, titles, and types of posts.
 Which posts generate the most activity (comments, shares, likes)?
 Increase the frequency of the most popular.

-What are some of the top lessons you have learned with your business blog?
+What are some of the top lessons you have learned with your company blog?

 Editor’s Note: Original content written by Nellie Akalp and published on Mashable.